Monday, January 19, 2026

 "But the Comforter (Counselor, Helper, Intercessor, Advocate, Strengthener, Standby), the Holy Spirit, Whom the Father will send in My name [in My place, to represent Me and act on My behalf], He will teach you all things.
 And He will cause you to recall (will remind you of, bring to your remembrance) everything I have told you" (John 14:26 Amplified).

-"Being confident of this, that he who began a good work in you will carry it on to completion until the day of Christ Jesus" (Philippians 1:6).
+"Be confident of this, that he who began a good work in you will carry it on to completion until the day of Christ Jesus" (Philippians 1:6).

 Jesus said "Come unto me" (Matthew 11:28).